genouest/os-vm-expire/doc/source/install/install.rst

 Note that installation and configuration vary by distribution.

-No package available at this time for obs, rdo or ubuntu, only manual installation is available.
+No package available at this time for obs, only manual installation is available.
+For centos and debian/ubuntu, packages can be downloaded on github in releases panel.

 .. toctree::
    :maxdepth: 2